rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 (as a string -- binding keys are always strings) of the binding key of the binding to queue B.

 Each message gets delivered to at most one queue.
+Normally, each message gets delivered to exactly one queue, but there is a race between the determination of which queue to send a message to, and the deletion/death of that queue that does permit the possibility of the message being sent to a queue which then disappears before the message is processed.
+Hence in general, at most one queue.

 The exchange type is "x-consistent-hash".